ZINZINBIN/Disruption-Prediciton-based-on-Multimodal-Deep-Learning/README.md

 ## Introduction
 - This is git repository for research about predicting tokamak disruption prediction from video and 0D data using Deep Learning
 - We used KSTAR IVIS dataset and 0D parameters from iKSTAR and finally we implemented the multi-modal model for (semi) real-time prediction
 - Since video data have spatial-temporal information directly from the IVIS, the real-time prediction during the plasma operation can be possible without any specific data preprocessing.
 - We labeled the video data as a sequence of image data with different duration and distance (prediciton time)

+### How to generate training data
 <div>
     <img src="/image/연구_소개_01.PNG"  width="640" height="196">
 </div>

-- We can proceed real-time disruption prediction using video data(left) and 0D data(right) for shot 21310.
+- We set image sequence data as input tensor and label the fadeout frame as disruptive phase
+- We set the last second frame of the video as current quench and predict the disruption before the current quench happens
+- This data generation method can be useful for small dataset since it uses all data obtained from each video
+- However, the severe imbalance data distribution due to the time scale of disruptive phase can happen
+- Therefore, we use specific learning algorithms to handle this issue

+### The model performance of disruption prediction
 <div>
     <p float = 'left'>
         <img src="/results/real_time_disruption_prediction_21310.gif"  width="320" height="200">